Travel Advice for Home Matches 2018-19

 We will use this page to list any information we have on travel disruption on the trains and the roads for our home matches.

-M4 Smart Motorway: Work to convert the M4 between London & Reading into a smart motorway starts in September 2018.
+M4 Smart Motorway (updated 21st January 2019): Work to convert the M4 between London & Reading into a smart motorway started in September 2018.
 The first phase is between junction 8/9 and junction 10 and mean narrow lanes and speed restrictions during the whole of the 2018-19 season & beyond (the whole project is scheduled to be completed in 2022).

 Parking: Parking at the Madejski Stadium is limited and it is recommended that parking places are booked in advance via the London Irish ticket website